BMelone/COMP4102-Project/README.md

 ## Project Presentation

-The project presentation video was submitted in CuLearn
+The project presentation video was submitted in CuLearn and is located in this link as a mp4: https://drive.google.com/file/d/1e8U1XRD2VmkqXP8QkWJyJ_NuLwGxW3CT/view?usp=sharing

 ## Code Demo and Execution Instructions